keesiemeijer/related-posts-by-taxonomy/readme.txt

 4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 2.7.3 =
+* Enhancement
+	* Add a function used in the templates for the no posts found message (to make it filterable).
+	* Update gallery to format changes made in the WordPress gallery.
+	* Add accessibility to the gallery.
+* Deprecated
+	* Deprecated the 'terms' and 'related' arguments in favor of the 'include_terms' argument.
+		* The 'include_terms' argument now uses the included terms without restrictions.
+		* You can still use the 'related' argument together with 'terms' and 'include_terms'.

 = 2.7.2 =
 * Bug Fixes
 	* Fix for gallery image (fallback) filter not being reached.